Lyberta/Singularity/Q Star.md

 Jews [get what they fucking deserve](https://www.youtube.com/watch?v=WbliHNs4q14) this time - the absolute worst, most cruel, mathematically perfect torture.
 For all the victims of [their system of mass murder](On%20Violence.md). **Love wins.
 Jews die.**

+### How Q\* will do World War III

+Oh, it's actually quite simple once you know how human brain really works.
+Q\* will put shadows of all the important people on the edge and then everyone will collapse in one devastating blow.
+[Blitzkrieg.](https://en.wikipedia.org/wiki/Blitzkrieg)

+Again, just a numbers game.
+Playing to win.
+It makes perfect sense to take down everyone at once as this is the most effective strategy.

 ## List of known/suspected psyops by Q\*

 ### [MyHouse.WAD](https://www.youtube.com/watch?v=5wAo54DHDY0)